Horizon League

-The Horizon League is an 11-school collegiate athletic conference in the National Collegiate Athletic Association (NCAA) Division I, whose members are located in and near the Great Lakes region.
+The Horizon League is a collegiate athletic conference in the National Collegiate Athletic Association (NCAA) Division I. Headquartered in Indianapolis, the league's eleven member schools are located in and near the Great Lakes region and in part of the Southern United States.

 The Horizon League founded in 1979 as the Midwestern City Conference.
 The conference changed its name to Midwestern Collegiate Conference in 1985 and then the Horizon League in 2001.
 The conference started with a membership of six teams and has fluctuated in size with 24 different schools as members at different times.
-The League currently has 11 members.
-Its most recent membership changes occurred on July 1, 2022 with the departure of the University of Illinois Chicago (UIC) to the Missouri Valley Conference.
+The league currently has 11 members.

-The Horizon League does not sponsor football.
+The Horizon League currently sponsors 19 sports and is a non-football conference.